grayloon/magento-laravel-api/README.md

 # Laravel - Magento API

 A Magento 2 API Object Oriented wrapper for a Laravel application.
-Also includes an optional opinionated storage system for consuming Magento 2 data in your Laravel application.
+This package also includes an optional opinionated storage system for consuming Magento 2 data in your Laravel application.

 ## Installation